 We shall need the following filtered version of the Thom-Whitney simple.
 Given $r\geq 0$, consider on the cdga $\Omega_\alpha$ the multiplicative increasing filtration $\sigma[r]$ defined by letting $t_i$ be of weight 0 and $dt_i$ be of weight $-r$, for all $0\leq i\leq \alpha$.
 Note that $\sigma[0]$ is the trivial filtration, while $\sigma[1]$ is the b\^{e}te filtration. \begin{defi} Let $(A,W)^\bullet$ be a strict cosimplicial filtered cdga.
 The \textit{$r$-Thom-Whitney simple} of $(A,W)^\bullet$ is the filtered cdga $(s_{\TW}(A^\bullet),W(r))$ defined by

-\end{defi} To study the weight spectral sequence we shall mostly be interested in the behavior of the filtration $W(1)$ of the Thom-Whitney simple.
-The following Lemma is a matter of verification. \begin{lem} Let $(A,W)^\bullet$ be a finite strict cosimplicial filtered cdga.
+\end{defi} To study the weight spectral sequence we shall mostly be interested in the behavior of the filtration $W(1)$ of the Thom-Whitney simple, which in the setting of complexes corresponds to the diagonal filtration $\delta(W,L)$ of $s(-)$ introduced in 7.1.6 of \cite{DeHIII} (see also Section $\S$2 of \cite{CG3}).
+The following is a matter of verification. \begin{lem} Let $(A,W)^\bullet$ be a finite strict cosimplicial filtered cdga.
 The spectral sequence associated with $(s_\TW(A^\bullet),W(1))$ satisfies

 \end{lem}